 They both do upsells to a similar degree.
 GoDaddy already has the reputation, but HostGator’s can be a bit annoying too.
 Here’s their checkout process.

-Overall, GoDaddy has an edge on usability and onboarding.
-It’s nothing decisive, but does speak to the type of customer that they are looking for, which we’ll cover shortly.
+Overall, GoDaddy has an edge in usability and onboarding.
+It’s nothing decisive but it does speak to the type of customer that they are looking for, which we’ll cover shortly.

 Usability and onboarding can solve a lot of problems. but not every single issue.
 And that’s where customer service comes in.

 The tricky thing about customer service is that it’s all anecdotal.
 No single comparison (including this one) can state definitively if one company has “good” service or “bad” service.